why Dropbox Inc. [DBX] is a Good Choice for Investors After New Price Target of $30.02

 Berenberg have made an estimate for Dropbox Inc. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on December 02, 2021.
 While these analysts kept the previous recommendation, RBC Capital Mkts raised their target price from $28 to $35.
 The new note on the price target was released on June 11, 2021, representing the official price target for Dropbox Inc. stock.
 Previously, the target price had yet another raise to $26, while Goldman analysts kept a Sell rating on DBX stock.

-Dropbox Inc. [DBX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.34.
-With this latest performance, DBX shares dropped by -11.21% in over the last four-week period, additionally sinking by -26.65% over the last 6 months – not to mention a drop of -18.37% in the past year of trading.
+Dropbox Inc. [DBX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.10.
+With this latest performance, DBX shares dropped by -14.54% in over the last four-week period, additionally sinking by -24.10% over the last 6 months – not to mention a drop of -24.91% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for DBX.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Dropbox Inc. go to 16.80%.

-There are presently around $4,993 million, or 81.80% of DBX stock, in the hands of institutional investors.
-The top three institutional holders of DBX stocks are: VANGUARD GROUP INC with ownership of 31,220,139, which is approximately 0.758% of the company’s market cap and around 4.10% of the total institutional ownership; BLACKROCK INC., holding 20,420,787 shares of the stock with an approximate value of $404.13 million in DBX stocks shares; and PICTET ASSET MANAGEMENT LTD, currently with $298.88 million in DBX stock with ownership of nearly 8.67% of the company’s market capitalization.
+There are presently around $5,026 million, or 83.50% of DBX stock, in the hands of institutional investors.
+The top three institutional holders of DBX stocks are: VANGUARD GROUP INC with ownership of 31,065,762, which is approximately -0.494% of the company’s market cap and around 4.10% of the total institutional ownership; BLACKROCK INC., holding 20,420,787 shares of the stock with an approximate value of $419.85 million in DBX stocks shares; and AMERIPRISE FINANCIAL INC, currently with $314.84 million in DBX stock with ownership of nearly 1.485% of the company’s market capitalization.